This article is a part of the FTC v. Qualcomm: Analyzing the theory of the case symposium.

-[TOTM: The following is the first in a series of posts by TOTM guests and authors on the FTC v.
+[TOTM: The following is the second in a series of posts by TOTM guests and authors on the FTC v.
 Qualcomm case, currently awaiting decision by Judge Lucy Koh in the Northern District of California.
+The entire series of posts is available here.

 This post is authored by Luke Froeb (William C. Oehmig Chair in Free Enterprise and Entrepreneurship at the Owen Graduate School of Management at Vanderbilt University; former chief economist at the Antitrust Division of the US Department of Justice and the Federal Trade Commission), Michael Doane (Competition Economics, LLC) & Mikhael Shor (Associate Professor of Economics, University of Connecticut).]